 For info about these errors, see Fix problems with folder protection.

-We recommend using this setting together with "Prompt users to move Windows known folders to OneDrive."
+We recommend deploying the silent policy for existing devices and new devices while limiting the deployment of existing devices to 1,000 devices a day and not exceeding 4,000 devices a week.
+We also recommend using this setting together with "Prompt users to move Windows known folders to OneDrive."
 If moving the known folders silently does not succeed, users will be prompted to correct the error and continue.

 Use this setting to force users to keep their known folders directed to OneDrive.

-Users can direct their known folders by opening OneDrive sync client settings, clicking the Backup tab, and then clicking Manage backup.
+Users can direct their known folders by opening OneDrive sync app settings, clicking the Backup tab, and then clicking Manage backup.

-For info about using the OneDrive Group Policy objects, see Use Group Policy to control OneDrive sync client settings.
+For info about using the OneDrive policies, see Use Group Policy to control OneDrive sync app settings.

 Transition from the Windows Folder Redirection Group Policy objects

 The OneDrive Known Folder Move Group Policy objects won't work if you previously used Windows Folder Redirection Group Policy objects to redirect the Documents, Pictures, or Desktop folders to a location other than OneDrive.
 The OneDrive Group Policy objects won't affect the Music and Videos folders, so you can keep them redirected with the Windows Group Policy objects.
 Follow these steps to switch to using the Known Folder Move Group Policy objects.